TechsCode-Team/UltraCustomizerWiki/addons/inventory-utils.md

 ## Inventory Utils
-**By: MeepTortoise**
+**By: MeepTortoise**<br>
-The Inventory Utils addon gives you the ability to
+The Inventory Utils addon gives you the ability to manage everything about player inventory
 <br>

 ### Elements